1. What is menopause?

 2. Is hormone therapy safe?

 Yes!
-The most recent medical studies determined hormone therapy is safest if begun within 5 years of a woman’s final period.
+The most recent medical studies determined hormone therapy is safe if begun in your estrogen window - within 10 years of your final menstrual period or before age 60.
 Topical estrogen therapy for vaginal symptoms can be begun safely at any age.

 3. How long can I continue hormone therapy?

-Bioidentical hormones have the same molecular structure as the hormones produced naturally in your body.
-We prescribe bioidentical hormone therapy that has been approved by the FDA.
-FDA approved bioidentical hormones have gone through rigorous testing and quality control for safety.
+Natural bioidentical hormone therapy is derived from plants and has the same molecular structure as the hormones produced in your body.
+We prescribe bioidentical hormone therapy that has been approved by the FDA to ensure your treatment has gone through rigorous testing and quality for safety.
+Our hormone prescriptions are covered by your health insurance and are sent to a pharmacy of your choice.

 5. What is compounded bioidentical hormone therapy?